 Approximately six months after we have sent your article to the press (NOTE: not six months after you delivered it – but six months after it was sent to the press) you can use the article on your website or elsewhere.
 Please do not use it any sooner than this.
 Thank you.

-If you’d like to write an article we suggest you ask Daniel to run it past Chantal first – we’d hate you to write a full article that can’t be used for some reason.
+If you’d like to write an article we suggest you ask Brenda to run it past Chantal first – we’d hate you to write a full article that can’t be used for some reason.
 Chantal will need the title (clear, not clever) and a one paragraph synopsis of the proposed contents.
-Please send this to Daniel
+Please send this to Brenda

 To use your article, the additional info (bio, photo etc.) must be delivered at the same time – we cannot use the article until we have all the information/images.
 Chantal will always need a high-resolution headshot of you to go with the article.
 This must be clear (not blurry), in keeping with the Toastmasters International brand (e.g. not one of you in the pub, or in a fancy-dress costume – yes, really, we’ve been given those!), at least 1mb in size (anything below 1mb is almost certainly unusable), and 300dpi (i.e. suitable for print publications).